 Ingredients

-For this recipe we use two fresh bell peppers and roast them ourselves.
+• Roasted bell peppers: For this recipe we use two fresh bell peppers and roast them ourselves.
 (If you’ve never roasted peppers before, we’ve got a whole guide on how to do it.)
-For a quicker option you can use jarred roasted red bell peppers.
-Just make sure to drain and thoroughly pat them dry before layering onto the sandwich.
+You can also use jarred roasted red bell peppers, just drain and pat dry before layering on the sandwich.

-For this steak sandwich tri-tip is our cut of beef of choice, though top sirloin is also fantastic.
+• Tri-tip steak: This is our preferred type of steak, though top sirloin is also fantastic.
 Either work beautifully, but the key to tender steak is to thinly slice the cooked beef against the grain.
-We also like to toss it with any residual drippings before layering onto the sandwich.

-Ciabatta bread is our choice for this sandwich—it’s light and airy while having a nice outer crust.
+• Ciabatta bread: A bread that has the perfect light and airy inside while also having a nice outer crust to hold all the components together.
 It also browns and toasts up beautifully.
 Look for a large loaf that can easily be cut into two halves for a large four-person sandwich.

-Homemade is always best and we love our Triple-Herb Pesto for this sandwich.
+• Pesto: Homemade is always best and we love our pesto recipe for this sandwich.
 But to cut down on time, you can use prepared pesto.
 We always recommend seeking out fresh pesto sold in the refrigerated section as it’s far fresher and more flavorful.
 Rana or Buitoni are both great brands.

 Test Kitchen Tips